RoboLoCo-5338/2018-Code-Base/README.md

 # 2018-Code-Base
 Our demonstrations code for the 2018 FRC Season (Power Up!), Team 5338.
-This is *not* full code, and only runs a slowed down tank-drive as well.
+This is *not* full code, and only runs a slowed down tank-drive.
+For use at all demonstrations where young children may be driving the robot!

 ## Installation
 Welcome new RoboLoCo programmer!
 To begin the installation process, first verify that on your Windows/macOS/Linux system you have the latest version of **JAVA 8** installed on your system.
 These following steps will **fail** if you do not have that exact version installed.